Click on the links below to find out more.

 Some referral procedures do need the attention of a specialist – intrahepatic liver shunts would be a good example.
 Surgery within the central nervous system itself would be another.
 If we think that you and your pet will be better served by redirection to a specific specialist, we will tell you so and we have good and close relations with specialists in neurology, oncology and cardiology to name but a few.

 However many advanced procedures can be carried out by experienced Certificate level surgeons such as ourselves, and often at a fraction of the cost, with very comparable outcomes.
 Take fracture repair for example; there will be many specialists who have not repaired anything like the number of fractures that we have.
 Surgeries for cruciate ligament ruptures are another good example.
 We have done thousands of cases and we have complication rates and outcomes that we are rightly proud of.
 We have friends who’ve become Diploma holders having done no more than 50 cruciate ligament surgeries.

 In 2015 the RCVS introduced the Advanced Practitioner status as a middle tier between general practice and specialists.
-Jon and Andy are recognised by the RVCS as Advanced Veterinary Practitioners in Small Animal Surgery; Lorna is recognised by the RVCS as Advanced Veterinary Practitioners in Veterinary Ophthalmology and Roger is recognised by the RVCS as Advanced Veterinary Practitioners in Small Animal Medicine.
+Our vetshave been recognised by the RVCS as Advanced Veterinary Practitioners in Small Animal Surgery or Small Animal Medicine.